guillegr123/sv-candidates-web/docs/production.md

 heroku addons:create heroku-postgresql:hobby-dev
 ````

-Bootzooka already includes the Postgres driver and properly recognizes the `DATABASE_URL` environment variable that is set by Postgres Heroku.
+Svcandidates2021 already includes the Postgres driver and properly recognizes the `DATABASE_URL` environment variable that is set by Postgres Heroku.

 Now you can deploy your app.
-Bootzooka includes an sbt task which will build the fat-jar and upload it:
+Svcandidates2021 includes an sbt task which will build the fat-jar and upload it:

 ````
 sbt deployHeroku